 Students go on to use their knowledge of functions and covariational reasoning in Reasoning with Functions 2, a 4-credit course.
 In RF2, students model and solve problems involving algebraic and transcendental functions, and develop the algebraic tools necessary to model and solve problems using dynamic geometry and trigonometric functions and their properties.

-The in-class activities and instructor resources will soon be openly available for use by any instructor; accompanying assignments will be available on the Quaero platform through Access Alliance for Education.
+The in-class activities, instructor resources, and accompanying homework will soon be openly available for use by any instructor.